Human rights in Hungary: LGBT rights

 Homosexual activity was decriminalized for men 21 and older in 1961, and the age was lowered to 18 in 1978.
 Unregistered cohabitation has been recognized since 1996.
 The Constitutional Court ruled that homosexual activity could not be restricted by an age other than the age of consent in 2002.
 The Orbán government has worked to restrict LGBT rights in Hungary.
 Article L of the 2011 Hungarian constitution defines marriage as one man and one woman, effectively outlawing same-sex marriage.
 In 2020, Hungary banned recognition of transgender people and banned adoption by same-sex couples.
 In 2021, restrictions were applied to promotion and portrayal of LGBT diversity on penalty of fines.

 Women's rights

 The constitution guarantees gender equality.
 Domestic violence and sexual violence are crimes in Hungary.
 The government of Hungary has refused to ratify the Istanbul Convention that establishes standards for combating violence against women.
 Gender discrimination is widespread in Hungary, and many government policies strengthen gender discrimination regarding domestic and workplace roles.
 The Minister for Family Affairs has discouraged women from seeking fulfillment through the same career paths as men.
 Women are underrepresented in government, holding only 26 of 199 National Assembly seats in 2021.

+Human rights organizations in Hungary

+Hungarian Helsinki Committee

+The Hungarian Helsinki Committee is a human rights organisation that protects human dignity through legal and public activities.
+The HHC was founded in 1989, and it provides help to refugees, detainees and victims of law enforcement violence.

+Hungarian Civil Liberties Union

+The Hungarian Civil Liberties Union is a human rights NGO, founded in 1994.